SegaraRai/fraci/README.md

   return articles;
 }

+/**
-// Update (move)
+ * Update (move)
+ * Move article 3 to the position after article 4.
+ */
 async function move() {
-  // Moves the article 3 to the position after the article 4.

   const indices = await afi.getIndicesAfter({ id: 4 }, { userId: 1 });
-  if (!indices) {
+  //                                          ^ Here, one or more properties must be specified that uniquely identify the row.
+  //                                                     ^ Here, it's required to specify all columns specified in the `group` property above. if (!indices) {
+    throw new Error(
-    throw new Error("The article 4 does not exist.");
+      "Article 4 does not exist or does not belong to user 1."
+    );
   }

   for (const fi of afi.generateKeyBetween(...indices)) {